IainNZ/ORSoftwareTools2014/Modelling/README.md

 This module covers using the Julia language together with the JuMP modeling language for modeling and solving linear and linear mixed-integer optimization problems.

 - Installation instructions for Julia, JuMP and Gurobi are given below.
 Gurobi is not strictly required.
 The default solver (GLPK) that comes down with JuMP is sufficient.
 - ``preClassassignment.jl" should be run after installation to confirm everything is working.
-See below.
+See [below]( https://github.com/IainNZ/ORSoftwareTools2014/blob/papersubmit/Modelling/README.md#assignment)
 - The file ```LpModeling.pptx''' describes the lecture.
 Interspersed throughout are various coding exercises.
 - Templates for students for the coding exercises are in the folder ```Exercises and Templates'''  The scripts with the "test" suffix are to test some of our later scripts (which only contain function definitions).
 Feel free to have a look through these ahead of the class on Thursday.
 - Solutions for instructors are in the folder ```Solutions"  These should not be distributed to students before class.